Funeral Parade of Roses: Reception

+Initial reception

+Upon its release in Japan, critics had a mixed view of the film with some seeing it as overly superficial and failing to engage with the politics of the moment.
+That said, some believe the film's experimental aesthetics were inspirational enough to Stanley Kubrick in making his 1971 film A Clockwork Orange.

 Retrospective assessments

-On Rotten Tomatoes, the film has an approval rating of 100% based on 19 reviews, with an average rating of 8.5/10.

-In 2017, IndieWire's Michael Nordine gave the film a grade of "A-", calling it "very much a trip, the kind you might not be able to make sense of at every step of the way but later, after returning to reality, will be glad to have embarked on."
-That same year, Simon Abrams of RogerEbert.com gave the film a score of four out of four stars, concluding: "You may not directly identify with Eddie or her world, but you will walk away from Matsumoto's film with a newfound appreciation of what movies can be."
+In 2017, IndieWire's Michael Nordine gave the film a grade of "A−", calling it "very much a trip, the kind you might not be able to make sense of at every step of the way but later, after returning to reality, will be glad to have embarked on."
+That same year, Simon Abrams of RogerEbert.com gave the film a score of four out of four stars, concluding: "You may not directly identify with Eddie or his [sic] world, but you will walk away from Matsumoto's film with a newfound appreciation of what movies can be."
 In 2020, Peter Bradshaw of The Guardian gave the film five out of five stars, calling it "a fusillade of haunted images and traumatised glimpses, splattered across a realist melodrama of the Tokyo underground club scene, played out in a fiercely beautiful monochrome", as well as "a jagged shard of a film, an underground dream of longing and despair, an excursion away from narrative and a great example of the Japanese New Wave [...]".

+In Corpses, Fools, and Monsters: The History and Future of Transness in Cinema, authors Caden Mark Gardner and Willow Catelyn Maclay depict the film as a revolutionary moment in trans cinema.
+They describe it as "an incredibly exciting, refreshing, unforgettable film that is a record of its time and place, and that shows the radical potential of the trans film image, serving as metaphor, provocation, and object of desire all at once."
+It both played with and subverted "transploitation" films of its era.